mvargasc85/CompanyRegistrationSmartContract/readme.txt

 *-------------------------------------------------------------------------------------------------------Step by step guide

-1- First of all, we must have installed Node.js version 8 or higher and version npm 5 or higher on the computer.
+1- Install node.js: First of all, we must have installed Node.js version 8 or higher and version npm 5 or higher on the computer.
-2- You need to have installed Git, it is a software that allows you to download code from remote repositories, and npm uses it to access the latest versions of certain packages. https://git-scm.com/downloads
+2- Install Git : You need to have installed Git, it is a software that allows you to download code from remote repositories, and npm uses it to access the latest versions of certain packages. https://git-scm.com/downloads
-3- Second we must have installed some IDE of development or some editor of text.
+3- Install Visual Studio Code: We must have installed some IDE of development or some editor of text.
 EXAMPLE: Atom, Sublime Text, Visual Studio code.
-4- Then proceed to verify the version of node.js and npm installed on the computer, if we have a Windows computer, we proceed to open Windows powershell of Microsoft.
+4- Then proceed to verify the version of node.js and npm installed on the computer, if we have a Windows computer, we proceed to open Windows powershell of Microsoft at administrator or CMD.
 5- Execute the node-v, npm -v commands to see the versions.

 ---